telerik/kendo-ui-core/docs/controls/hybrid/support/angular/angular.md

 By default, the `kendo-mobile-application` directive should be set to the `body` element with the `ng-app` one.

-## Routing Integration
+## Routing

-The mobile application instantiates and maintains its own routing mechanism based on the [router component](/framework/spa/router), which automatically matches and instantiates views when navigating.
+The mobile application instantiates and maintains its own routing mechanism based on the [`router` component]({% slug router_kendoui_singlepageapplication %}), which automatically matches and instantiates views when navigating.

-Unlike the [ng-route/ng-view](https://docs.angularjs.org/api/ngRoute) and the [ui-router](https://github.com/angular-ui/ui-router) implementations, the mobile application **does not unload** the previous view when navigating to the new one.
-Note that AngularJS routing mechanisms are **not supported**.
+Note that unlike the [`ng-route`, `ng-view`](https://docs.angularjs.org/api/ngRoute) and the [`ui-router`](https://github.com/angular-ui/ui-router) implementations, the mobile application does not unload the previous view when navigating to the new one.
+Also, AngularJS routing mechanisms are not supported.

-## AngularJS Controllers Support
+## Controllers

-If an `ng-controller` directive is set to the `view` element, the controller definition will be executed each time the view is shown (matching the view `show` event).
+If an `ng-controller` directive is set to the `view` element, the controller definition is executed each time the view is shown, matching the view `show` event.

-## Mobile Widget Directives
+## Hybrid UI Widget Directives

-All directives may be used as elements or as **attributes**.
-If the directive is used as an element name, it **will be replaced** with a standard HTML element once the directive is compiled.
-Each mobile widget features an AngularJS in the [Kendo UI demos web site](http://demos.telerik.com/kendo-ui/).
+All directives may be used as elements or as attributes.
+If a directive is used as an element name, it is replaced with a standard HTML element once the directive is compiled.
+Each mobile widget features AngularJS on the [Kendo UI demos web site](http://demos.telerik.com/kendo-ui/).

 ### ActionSheet

-the widget is instantiated from the `kendo-mobile-action-sheet` directive.
+The widget is instantiated from the `kendo-mobile-action-sheet` directive.
 The item actions are assigned with the `k-action` attribute and are resolved from the widget scope.

-### Mobile Button
+### Button

 The widget is instantiated from the `kendo-mobile-button` directive.

-### Mobile BackButton
+### BackButton

 The widget is instantiated from the `kendo-mobile-back-button` directive.

-### Mobile DetailButton
+### DetailButton

 The widget is instantiated from the `kendo-mobile-detail-button` directive.